Grace Napolitano: Political positions

+Napolitano voted with President Joe Biden's stated position 100% of the time in the 117th Congress, according to a FiveThirtyEight analysis.

 Abortion

 Napolitano opposed the overturning of Roe v.
 Wade, calling it "abhorrent" and a "dreadfully sad and dark day when you wake up with fewer and diminished rights in the United States of America."

 Personal life

 Napolitano was married to Frank Napolitano, a restaurateur and community activist, from the early 1980s until his death from cancer on December 15, 2017, aged 90.
 Grace Napolitano had five children from a previous marriage, which ended with her husband's death.
 In 2013, their daughter Yolanda Maria Louwers died of cancer.
 Louwers was regularly on the campaign trail with Napolitano throughout her political career.

 On February 13, 2016, Napolitano had a minor hemorragic stroke during a campaign event.
 She returned to work by mid-April.